astronomer/starship/docs/operator.md

 to migrate data.

 ## Installation
-Add the following line to your `requirements.txt` in your source environment:
+Add the following lines to your `requirements.txt` in your source environment:

    ```
    astronomer-starship
+   apache-airflow-providers-http
    ```

 !!! note
-    Earlier releases required the `[provider]` extra
-    (`astronomer-starship[provider]`) to pull in `apache-airflow-providers-http`.
-    That package is now part of the core dependencies, so the extra is no longer necessary.
-It is still accepted for backwards compatibility and installs the same package.
+    You only need `apache-airflow-providers-http` if you're using the migration DAG.
+If you're only using the Starship plugin UI, `astronomer-starship` alone is enough.
+If the provider is missing, importing the DAG will raise an `ImportError`.

 ## Setup